 Prof. Sheehi is also writing along with Dr. Lara Sheehi, Psychoanalysis under Occupation.
 The research is an exploration of the intersubjective experience of Palestinians living under violent and violating Israeli occupation as interpreted not only by Palestinian psychoanalysts but cultural “workers,” artists, and film-makers.
 An early sample of the project can be found in Psychoanalysis, Culture and Society.
 Prof. Sheehi has received a NEH-FPIRI Fellowship to research the topic in Palestine in 2018.

-Prof. Sheehi’s forthcoming book, The Arab Imago: A Social History of Indigenous Photography 1860-1910 (Princeton University Press, Fall, 2015) is a ground-breaking study on the history of photography in the Arab world.
-The research is the first to comprehensively research native studios in Alexandria, Beirut, Cairo, Jaffa, and Jerusalem as well as early Hajj photography in al-Hijaz (now Saudi Arabia) during the late Ottoman period.
-In doing so, the book investigates the relationship between indigenous photography, social transformations and the creation of modern Arab society in Egypt, Lebanon, Syria, and Palestine before World War One.
+The Arab Imago: A Social History of Indigenous Photography 1860-1910 (Princeton University Press, 2016) is Prof. Sheehi’s most recent book.
+It is a ground-breaking study on the history of photography in the Arab world.
+The research is the first to comprehensively research native studios in Alexandria, Beirut, Cairo, Jaffa, and Jerusalem as well as early Hajj photography in al-Hijaz during the late Ottoman period.
+In doing so, the book investigates and theorizes the relationship between indigenous photography, social transformations and the creation of modern Arab society in Egypt, Lebanon, Syria, and Palestine before World War One.